TomVickers/Arduino2keypad/README.md

 --------------- NOTE: Beta code ------------------------

-The code is a work in progress.
-It appears to be stable.
+This code is a work in progress.
+A few features are not yet complete, but it appears to be stable.
 I am currently using it as a bi-directional parser between a Raspberry Pi 3 USB serial port at 115200 baud and a 6160 keypad.